driskull/uc-2016-4x-patterns-practices/slides.md

 # LayerView

-- Represents the view for a single layer
+- Gives info about a layer's rendering on a view
+  - features
-  - after it has been added to either a MapView or a SceneView.
+  - after it has been added to either a `MapView` or a `SceneView`.
+- Can override properties of the layer
+  - visibility, etc.
-- Views have layerViews collection
+- Views have a `Collection of LayerViews`

 ---